 - Higher value – New roofs can add more value to your property in the long term.

-- Less expensive – Since you’re just replacing the new shingles over the existing ones, the labor cost would be lesser, and makes this method cheaper.
+- Less expensive – Since you’re just replacing the new layer of shingles over the existing ones, the labor cost would be lesser, and makes this method cheaper.

 - Less time spent – Again, since you’re doing a lesser amount of work than the tear-off, you would take less time to complete the overlay.